X-Patent: The 1836 fire

 The Patent Office 1836 fire occurred on December 15 when the patents were in temporary storage while a new (more fireproof) facility was being built.

 Recovery of the X-Patents

 The United States Congress immediately passed a law to aid re-issuing of the missing patents after the fire.
-About 2,800 such patents have been recovered, and 1,989 are online.
+About 2,800 such patents have been recovered.

 Up until five months prior to the fire, U.S. patents had not been numbered, and were identified by titles and dates.
 The first patent denoted with the serial numbering system still in use today was issued on July 13, 1836, and was given the number 1.
-The recovered patents are also numbered from 1, but these numbers have an "X" added to them.
-The X is generally added to the end of the number except for the first patent which has the X in the beginning of the number.
-Therefore, they are called X-Patents.

-When an earlier patent was recovered and re-issued, the USPTO sometimes gave it a fractional number (e.g. 2960½X, issued on June 2, 1818; 8736¾X, issued on March 27, 1835) to preserve the correct sequence.
-Most, but not all, fractional patents are X-Patents.

-The latest X-Patents were recovered in 2004 from the Dartmouth College archives.
+A number of X-Patents were recovered in 2004 from the Dartmouth College archives.
 Of the 14 found, 10 were granted to Samuel Morey including the first known patent for an internal combustion engine.
+In 2012 X-patent 7997, Daniel Treadwell's for a "Rope Making, Called an Iron Tail", was found in the Treadwell Papers at Harvard University.